spothero/eng-mgr-take-home-challenge/README.md

 We added a [Makefile](/Makefile) to the project for easier interaction.
 Run `make help` to see what commands are available for you.
 In case the `make` tool is not available on your operating system, open up the Makefile and copy/paste the commands from there.

-An easy way to look into the content of the database is running `docker-compose exec db psql -U $(POSTGRES_USER) -d $(POSTGRES_DB)` (or executing the corresponding make command, `make docker.db-prompt`), that will provide the `psql` prompt, the command-line tool of PostgreSQL.
+An easy way to look into the content of the database is by running `docker-compose exec db psql -U $(POSTGRES_USER) -d $(POSTGRES_DB)` (or executing the corresponding make command, `make docker.db-prompt`), that will provide the `psql` prompt, the command-line tool of PostgreSQL.

 ## Our Goals